 How much does mortgage life insurance cost?

-The cost of mortgage life insurance depends on many factors.
+When you buy mortgage life insurance. the cost will depend on many factors.
 These include:

 - Age: Like other life insurance products, mortgage life insurance becomes more expensive as you age.